softarc-consulting/sheriff/docs/docs/dependency-rules.md

 };
 ```

-By using `domain:_` and `type:_` define two dimension for the whole project.
-The following rules should apply
+`domain:_` and `type:_` define two dimensions for the whole project.
+The following rules should apply:

 1. A module can only depend on other modules of the same domain.
 2. A module tagged as `type:feature` can depend on `type:data`, but the reverse is not allowed.